flaneurette/Social-Media-Platform/README.md

 # About

-This is an open source social media platform.
+This is an open source web and mobile responsive social media platform, with more features than most social media platforms.

 Not for immediate production yet, testing only.